Working Together: Our Stories

 © Parks Canada

-Port au Choix National Historic Site's rich Aboriginal heritage dates back more than 5000 years.
+Port au Choix National Historic Site's rich Indigenous heritage dates back more than 5000 years.
 It commemorates, among others, an ancient burial ground belonging to the Maritime Archaic Tradition and a Palaeoeskimo living site dating back 2000 years.
-Port au Choix consulted the province's Aboriginal groups when it developed a Landscape Visitor Experience Plan13.
-Representatives from Aboriginal groups and local stakeholders attended two workshops and provided feedback in person and in writing.
-This helped the site develop meaningful visitor experiences, and gave Aboriginal groups a greater appreciation for the site and an opportunity to participate in how it's presented and protected.
+Port au Choix consulted the province's Indigenous groups when it developed a Landscape Visitor Experience Plan13.
+Representatives from Indigenous groups and local stakeholders attended two workshops and provided feedback in person and in writing.
+This helped the site develop meaningful visitor experiences, and gave Indigenous groups a greater appreciation for the site and an opportunity to participate in how it's presented and protected.
 The site's "Landscape Visitor Experience Plan" was completed in October 2009.
 It presents an array of engaging experiences to help visitors make a personal connection to the site.
 During the summer of 2010, fund from Canada's Economic Action Plan was used to complete infrastructure projects including: The Dorset Doorway, The Gathering Circle, Landscape Sculptures, and The Phillip's Garden program Shelter.
-Together, Parks Canada and Aboriginal groups developed a product that will help Canadians appreciate and understand the rich Aboriginal heritage at Port au Choix National Historic Site and the need to protect it for generations to come.
+Together, Parks Canada and Indigenous groups developed a product that will help Canadians appreciate and understand the rich Indigenous heritage at Port au Choix National Historic Site and the need to protect it for generations to come.

 Kwantlen First Nation performing a cleansing ceremony at Fort Langley's Visitor Centre